forkcms/documentation/contribute/index.md

 ### Fork CMS Technical Board

 The Fork CMS Technical Board is responsible for the technical direction that Fork CMS takes.
-It makes decisions on feature integrations, merges code contributions, and dependencies.
-It also makes decisions when community consensus cannot be reached.
+It makes decisions on feature integrations, merges code contributions, etc. It also makes decisions when community consensus cannot be reached.

 The board meets every month in Ghent, Belgium.
 If a member can't participate because of traveling distance or other unpractical circumstances, he can join with a video conference connection.
 Membership of the technical board is by invitation from the existing members.